The purpose of this document is to cover the Relay APIs for testing Relay components.

 MockPayloadGenerator is to improve the process of creating and maintaining the mock data for tested components.

-RelayMockEnvironment is a special version of Relay Environment with additional API methods for controlling the operation flow: resolving and rejection operations, providing incremental payloads for subscriptions, working with the cache.
+RelayMockEnvironment is a special version of Relay Environment with an additional API methods for controlling the operation flow: resolving and rejection operations, providing incremental payloads for subscriptions, working with cache.

 - Methods for finding operations executed on the environment